aws-samples/prometheus-for-ecs/deploy-prometheus/README.md

 Make sure you have the latest version of AWS CLI that provides support for AMP.
 The deployment requires an ECS cluster.
 For deploying the Prometheus Node Exporter, a cluster with EC2 instances is required.
 All deployment artifacts are under the [deploy](https://github.com/aws-samples/prometheus-for-ecs/tree/main/deploy-prometheus) directory.
 The deployment comprises the following components:
 - An ECS task comprising the Prometheus server, AWS Sig4 proxy and the [service discovery application](https://github.com/aws-samples/prometheus-for-ecs/tree/main/cmd) containers

-- A mock web application that is instrumented with [Prometheus Go client library](https://github.com/prometheus/client_golang) and exposes an HTTP endpoint */work*.
+- A sample web application that is instrumented with [Prometheus Go client library](https://github.com/prometheus/client_golang) and exposes an HTTP endpoint */work*.
 The application has an internal load generator that sends client requests to the HTTP endpoint.
-The service exposes a [Counter](https://prometheus.io/docs/concepts/metric_types/#counter) named *http_requests_total* and a [Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) named *request_durtaion_milliseconds*
+The service exposes a [Counter](https://prometheus.io/docs/concepts/metric_types/#counter) named *http_requests_total* and a [Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) named *request_duration_milliseconds*

 - Prometheus Node Exporter to monitor system metrics from every container instance in the cluster.
 This service is deployed using [host networking mode](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#network_mode) and with the daemon scheduling strategy.
 Note that we can’t deploy the Node Exporter on AWS Fargate because it does not support the daemon scheduling strategy.